VOLUNTEER IN HONDURAS

 My name is Shin Fujiyama.
 I visited Honduras for the first time in 2004 while I was a student at the University of Mary Washington in Fredericksburg, Virginia.
 As an ordinary 20-something-year-old, I played soccer during the weekends, skipped way too many classes, and struggled to figure out my place in the world.
 I never imagined that a week-long trip to Honduras would spark a movement.

-As I started SHH out of my campus dorm room, I had no idea that development aid could be so complex.
+As I started One Thousand Schools out of my campus dorm room, I had no idea that development aid could be so complex.
 So I began reading books like John Wood’s Leaving Microsoft to Change the World.
 Dr. Paul Farmer’s Mountains Beyond Mountains, and William Easterly’s The White Man’s Burden to educate myself.
 I found countless mentors and later started a podcast show where I interview social entrepreneurs and CNN Heroes from all over the world to continue learning.

 Over the years, our team created an award-winning organization that supports Honduran community leaders who are fighting the challenges in their country.
-And througout the journey, we’ve done something that few organizations attempt: we’ve invited donors and supporters to join us on the ground – to get to know our methodology and community partners in Honduras.
+And throughout the journey, we’ve done something that few organizations attempt: we’ve invited donors and supporters to join us on the ground – to get to know our methodology and community partners in Honduras.